Gregory House: Character history

 In season seven, when Cuddy, who is House's girlfriend at this point, has a brush with death, House goes back on Vicodin in order to cope with the fear of losing her.
 Near the end of season seven, House finds out the experimental drug he had been using caused fatal cancerous tumors in all of the lab rats in the experiment.
 He gets a CT scan of his leg and finds three tumors close to the surface of the skin in his leg.
 He goes home, cleans his bathroom, and attempts to perform surgery on his own leg to extract the tumors in his bathtub.

-In season eight, House finds himself in jail after running his car into Cuddy's house, which was shown in the ending of the season finale of season seven.
-There he finds his need for Vicodin is a weakness when an inmate makes House steal twenty pills of Vicodin or be killed.
+In season eight, House finds himself in prison after running his car into Cuddy's house, as shown in the ending of the season finale of season seven.
+There he learns his need for Vicodin is a weakness when an inmate makes House steal twenty Vicodin pills or be killed.
 Throughout season eight, House's therapeutic use of Vicodin becomes more habitual, similar to his use before season five.
 The final season's opening episode partly explores what path an imprisoned House would take aside from practicing medicine, revealing physics as his other forte.
 The episode "Body & Soul" makes a nod to this with a reference to a particle physics text amongst his books, as mentioned by his then-wife Dominika Petrova.
 House fakes his own death in the series finale, thus giving up his ability to practice medicine, in order to spend time with Wilson, who has five months to live.
-He does this in order to avoid being sent back to prison for destroying an MRI machine in a prank gone wrong.
+He does this in order to avoid being sent back to prison for destroying an MRI machine when an insult to Eric Foreman destroys the hospital sewage system.
 The series ends with House and Wilson riding off into the countryside on motorcycles, as Dr. Chase takes over House's department.